 Amongst several novelty points, SUIT attempts to converge two broadband mobile networks, IEEE 16e and DVB-T/H. SUIT will deliver one layered description over each of those last mile networks.
-Thus, SUIT intends to push video scalability into broadcasting and telecom networks in a fruitful way thereby using two video descriptions.
-As a final objective, SUIT intends to demonstrate an end-to-end communication system from the playout to the terminal where the terminal can be an HDTV wide screen or a small size terminal.
+Thus, SUIT intends to push video scalability into broadcasting and network networks in a fruitful way thereby using two video descriptions.
+As a final objective, SUIT intends to demonstrate an end-to-end communication system from the playout to the terminal where the terminal can be an HDTV set or a small size terminal.

-This is the first deliverable (D3.1) of workpackage 3 (WP3).
-The main tasks of WP3 are:
+Deliverable D3.2 is an updated version of the first deliverable (D3.1) of workpackage 3 (WP3).
+The main objectives of WP3 are:

-- 1. To design scalable multiple-description video coding approaches adaptable to the dynamic network characteristics and the multitude of types of user terminals. - 2.
-To design adaptive joint source and channel coding techniques for optimal network resource allocation so as to take advantage of the source scalability and channel conditions; - 3.
+- 1. To design scalable multiple-description video coding approaches adaptable to the dynamic network characteristics and the multitude of types of user terminals. - To design adaptive joint source and channel coding techniques for optimal network resource allocation so as to take advantage of the source scalability and channel conditions; - 3.
 To optimize the overall rate-distortion performance for a given user preferences (in terms of resolution and frame-rate) and network conditions.

-D3.1 is the first step towards the first task mentioned above.
-It follows two previous deliverables, D1.1 and D1.3 and will influence may others namely some WP5 (Components for the testbed) deliverables.
+D3.1 and D.3.2 depict the steps to be followed in order to achieve the first task mentioned above.
+These deliverables follow two previous deliverables, D1.1 and D1.3 and will influence maybe other deliverables, namely some WP5 (Components for the testbed) deliverables.

 SUIT will set up four base stations in two cells, where they will be co-sited in pairs.
-So, each cell will have co-sited one DVB-T/H base station and one WiMAX base station.
-This network scenario allows us to test different type of services and functionalities.
-However, it is required four frequency licences in order to have field trials.
-The big constraint is at UHF, where all frequencies are occupied by analogue transmissions.
+So, a cell will have a DVB-T/H and a WiMAX basestations.
+This network scenario allow us to test different type of services and functionalities.